 Communication is key

 As soon as you find out who’s in your group, make contact with them as soon as possible.
 We found that it was useful to create a WhatsApp chat, and in there we arranged meetings and shared ideas and useful links or resources for our project.
 If you’re quick to make contact and you communicate regularly, it keeps everything running smoothly and prevents any last-minute rushes to get the work done.
-It’s also a good idea to find a good day and time that suits all of you so you can meet regularly and build meetings into your routine and schedule.
+It’s also a good idea to find a good day and time that suits all of you so you can organise regular online meetings, and build these into your routine and schedule.

 Use Google Documents and Google Slides